popzeka/nexus-utils/README.md

 DEST_BRIDGE_ADDRESS="0x..."

 # --- Relayer Wallet Configuration ---
-# The private key of the account that will pay gas on the destination chain
+# The private key of the account that will pay gas on the destination chain.
-# IMPORTANT: Do NOT use a key with real funds.
-Use a fresh testnet account.
+# WARNING: Use a fresh testnet account.
+NEVER expose a private key with real funds.
 RELAYER_PRIVATE_KEY="0x..."
 # The public address corresponding to the private key above
 RELAYER_ADDRESS="0x..."